ShuaibShaban/code-challenge/grade-challenge/README.md

 In order to access the main directory with the speed project  run

-          cd speed.js     in your terminal.
+          cd grade challenge     in your terminal.

-use npm start

-        alternative method
+- Run the application

- If it does not work right click on your index.html page and open with live server to launch the page that has the placeholder, where you get to fill in the speed that you want to test with then click the check button available on the page.
+To run my application right click on your index.html file on your ``Visual Studio Code``editor after opening my grade-challenge and open with live server to launch the page that has the placeholder, where you get to fill in the Score/Marks that you want to test with then click the submit button available on the page.

 # Authors
 This project was contributed to by: